DARIAEngineering/dcaf_case_management/README.md

 The stack we use is Rails 4, MongoDB, PhantomJS for integration tests.
 Nearly everything else is out of the box.

-We prioritize inclusivity of all skill levels on this project -- in general, if you are willing to put in the time to learn, a team member will be willing to work with you to make it happen!
+**We prioritize inclusivity of all skill levels on this project** -- in general, if you are willing to put in the time to learn, a team member will be willing to work with you to make it happen!

 We generally work on tackling issues tagged `frontend`, `backend`, and `minitest`.
 We also occasionally serve as code guides for the designers and help them navigate rails' architecture.
 If you're looking for an issue to tackle, hit up [our slack channel](https://codefordc.slack.com/messages/dcaf_case_management)!

+There's a picture of the data model [here](_design/DataModel.png).

 ## For user testers (Team lead: @eheintzelman)